 where b is a constant.
 Rearranging gives:

-which, within the constant factor, is equation (gif) which had been derived for the unstable limit conditions of a turbulent boundary flow.
+which had been derived for the unstable limit conditions

 Noting that q is a likely function of temperature difference and upward flow speed, dimensional analysis gives: